kylercai/ghcp-proxy/readme.md

 ```
 kubectl apply -f cplproxy.yml
 ```
-This install the deployments and services to run the proxy in Kubernetes cluster.<br>
+This installs the deployments and services to run the proxy in Kubernetes cluster.<br>
 After the installation, check the proxy services status:
 ```
 λ kubectl get deployments -l app=cplproxy -o wide